alexdelprete/HA-NeoPool-MQTT/README.md

 # HA-NeoPool-MQTT
-Home Assistant MQTT integration for Tasmota NeoPool module
+Home Assistant MQTT integration for Tasmota NeoPool module (big thanks to @fdebrus for inspiring me and @curzon01 for the great support)

 Since the native tasmota integration wasn't exporting all entities (switches, selects, numbers, etc.) to HA correctly, I decided to integrate all possible entities using purely HA's MQTT integration entities.